RumorsHackerSchool/zwerd.com/ZWERDv4/_posts/2017-11-27-SQL-Injection.md

 For that article I'm going to use DVWA which is great way to learn about vulnerability related to websites, the usual Linux Kali will be used to attack those websites and I hope you will enjoy it.
 You can download DVWA from [here](http://www.dvwa.co.uk/), in this web you can find the source code which contain the REDAME.md file that can help you to install the DVWA on your operation system.
 We going to look on only the SQL injection in that article, I hope you enjoy it!
 I sure that I will!:]

+There is a three type of SQL injection:
+- Error: we make some query to the database and we get some error from it, we can extract information about the server in that way.
+- Union: in that case we use more then one SELECT SQL query in the same statements and get some single result.
+- blind: in that type of SQL injection we can do more than ask the database true of false question and using whether valid page returned or not, or we can use the time it took for the page to load, we will see how that going on in that article.

 ### Exploit that vulnerability.

 Ok guys, I have done to setup my Ubuntu server with php7.0 and mysql database and the website (DVWA) is live and running.
 I have Kali Linux machine and from that machine we going to do the coolest stuff!